How can I get a copy of my application?

 When will I find out my seating assignment?

-Seating assignments are emailed to applicants two weeks prior to the exam.
+Seating assignments are emailed to applicants a week to 10 days prior to the exam.
 The office is unable to confirm status before assignments have been emailed.

 Do I send the laptop fee with my exam fee?